mrajashree/Documents/PingIdPConfiguration.md

 <h2> In case SP connection is not created </h2>
 <h3> Generating Identitiy Provider metadata </h3>

-1. Go To Server Configuration -> ADMINISTRATIVE FUNCTIONS -> Metadata Export -> Select Information to include in Metadata manually -> Protocol preselected -> Attribute Contract
+1. Go To Server Configuration -> ADMINISTRATIVE FUNCTIONS -> Metadata Export -> Select Information to include in Metadata manually -> Protocol preselected -> Attribute Contract.
-These attributes are the ones to be provided as input for Rancher Access Control configuration For example this is the Attribute contract
+These attributes are the ones to be provided as input for Rancher Access Control configuration.

+For example this is the Attribute contract
 ![Attribute Contract IdP](https://github.com/mrajashree/Documents/blob/master/images/IdP-metadata-creation.png)